Kernel (operating system): Microkernels

 Microkernel (also abbreviated μK or uK) is the term describing an approach to operating system design by which the functionality of the system is moved out of the traditional "kernel", into a set of "servers" that communicate through a "minimal" kernel, leaving as little as possible in "system space" and as much as possible in "user space".
 A microkernel that is designed for a specific platform or device is only ever going to have what it needs to operate.
 The microkernel approach consists of defining a simple abstraction over the hardware, with a set of primitives or system calls to implement minimal OS services such as memory management, multitasking, and inter-process communication.
 Other services, including those normally provided by the kernel, such as networking, are implemented in user-space programs, referred to as servers.
 Microkernels are easier to maintain than monolithic kernels, but the large number of system calls and context switches might slow down the system because they typically generate more overhead than plain function calls.

-Only parts which really require being in a privileged mode are in kernel space: IPC (Inter-Process Communication), basic scheduler, or scheduling primitives, basic memory handling, basic I/O primitives.
-Many critical parts are now running in user space: The complete scheduler, memory handling, file systems, and network stacks.
-Micro kernels were invented as a reaction to traditional "monolithic" kernel design, whereby all system functionality was put in a one static program running in a special "system" mode of the processor.
-In the microkernel, only the most fundamental of tasks are performed such as being able to access some (not necessarily all) of the hardware, manage memory and coordinate message passing between the processes.
-Some systems that use micro kernels are QNX and the HURD.
-In the case of QNX and Hurd user sessions can be entire snapshots of the system itself or views as it is referred to.
+Only parts which really require being in a privileged mode are in kernel space, such as IPC (Inter-Process Communication), a basic scheduler or scheduling primitives, basic memory handling, and basic I/O primitives.
+Many critical parts are now running in user space, including the complete scheduler, memory handling, file systems, and network stacks.
+Microkernels were invented as a reaction to traditional "monolithic" kernel design, whereby all system functionality was put in one static program running in a special "system" mode of the processor.
+In the microkernel, only the most fundamental of tasks are performed at this level, such as being able to access some (not necessarily all) of the hardware, manage memory and coordinate message passing between the processes.
+Some systems that use microkernels are QNX and GNU Hurd.
+In the case of QNX and GNU Hurd, user sessions can be entire snapshots of the system itself, or "views" as it is referred to.
 The very essence of the microkernel architecture illustrates some of its advantages: